-Q. (Series of comments from the same person) How can Pork-knockers be responsible for controlling the use of mercury when there are no managers at these operations?
+- Q. (series of comments from the same person) How can Pork-knockers be responsible for controlling the use of mercury when there are no managers at these operations?
 School children are sold mercury at drug stores.
-How can you store tailings, since there is too much of it to store?
-Present regulations indicate that tailings should be stored in drums; however, there aren't enough drums in Guyana to store it all!

-A. You can't eliminate mercury, but you can minimize it.
+How can you store tailings, there is too much of it to store?
+Present regulations indicate that tailings should be stored in drums, however, there aren't enough drums in Guyana to store it all!
+You can't eliminate mercury, but you can minimize it.
 Mercury should only be used in the jig box.
-The possibility of jail terms is frightening, and should only be applied to those who abuse the law, or it may actually deter miners from selling their gold to the Gold Board.
-(Punters) are illegally re-working the black sands of other operators, and generally do not exercise control over mercury usage.
+The possibility of jail terms are frightening, should only be applied to those who abuse the law, and may actually deter miners from selling their gold to the Gold Board.
+Punters are illegally re-working the black sands of other operators, and generally do not exercise control over mercury usage.
 The managers are responsible for the storage of mercury not the workers.
-Someone should be trained in the use of antidotes.

-- Q. What mechanism will be used to ensure safe storage and disposal of mercury? - A. Theoretically, this should be achieved through routine inspection by GGMC inspectors.
+Someone should be trained in the use of antidotes. - Q. What mechanism will be used to ensure safe storage and disposal of mercury?
+A. Theoretically, this should be achieved through routine inspection by GGMC inspectors.